 The recipe is planned out to be low FODMAP according to the Monash low FODMAP app.

 Serving-size wise, it should be low FODMAP with one to two servings – try not to eat the whole thing!!
 Though I strive to update all recipes in line with any Monash updates, I’d still recommend that you check the app for up-to-date serving sizes to be sure.

 The recipe does contain butter – which as a fat, can be a trigger for some people with IBS.

 Easy Low FODMAP jammy strawberry cake

-- 130 g self-raising gluten-free flour (plain flour if not low FODMAP / GF) (1 cup) Make sure it's GF flour that can be swapped in for plain flour – at a 1:1 ratio.
+- 130 g self-raising gluten-free flour (regular self-raising flour if not low FODMAP / GF) (1 cup) Make sure it's GF flour that can be swapped in at a 1:1 ratio.
 Dove's farm works well in the UK.